trisha-29/Portfolio/README.md

-Hi Everyone
+Hi Everyone,

-Pleae download all the files to view the Portfolio without any issues.
+Please download all the files to view the Portfolio without any issues.